gsoft-inc/wl-hopper/.changeset/nice-peas-marry.md

 Add color variables for custom rich-icons styling

-to change the background color, use the variable `--hop-richicon-placeholder-background` to change the foreground color, use the variable `--hop-richicon-placeholder-foreground`
+to change the background color, use the variable `--hop-Richicon-placeholder-background` to change the shadow color, use the variable `--hop-Richicon-placeholder-shadow`

 ``